VinceNolan999/ms3-my-movie-catalog/README.md

 - I want to be able to flag movies that I would like to have.

-#### Website Owner Goals
+#### Admin Owner Goals

-- To create a website that users can access a movie catalog of Movies that they own or that they would like to own or watch.
+- To create a website that users can access a catalog of Movies that they own or that they would like to own or watch.

 - Each user to have a unique login and secure password only known to them.